maverickbear/spairmoney/docs/PLAID_SECURITY_QUESTIONNAIRE_ANSWERS.md

 **Retention Policy:**
 - **Active Accounts:** Data is retained for as long as the account is active and needed to provide services
-- **Account Deletion:** Upon account deletion request, data is deleted or anonymized within 30 days
+- **Account Deletion:** Upon account deletion request, all data is permanently deleted immediately
 - **Legal Requirements:** Data may be retained longer if required by law, regulation, or legitimate business purposes
 - **Plaid Data:** Historical transaction data from Plaid is retained after disconnection, but no new data is collected

 **Deletion Process:**
 1. Users can request account deletion through account settings
-2. Upon deletion request, all user data is scheduled for deletion
+2. Upon deletion request, all user data is permanently deleted immediately
-3. Data is deleted or anonymized within 30 days of request
+3. All related data (transactions, accounts, budgets, goals) is removed from the system
 4. Backup data is also deleted in accordance with retention policies

 **Compliance:**